-The RTNN is accepting applications from middle and high school teachers as well as community college educators for its summer RET program: Atomic Scale Design and Engineering.
+The RTNN accepts applications from middle and high school teachers as well as community college educators for its summer RET program: Atomic Scale Design and Engineering.

 Up to eleven teachers will be selected to participate in research in nanotechnology labs at NC State, Duke, and UNC-Chapel Hill or in an industry lab.
 Participants will work in small teams to conduct research in atomic scale design and engineering.
 Teachers will also gain hands-on experience in the cutting edge techniques and tools used in nanoscale science and engineering within RTNN facilities.
 All participants will conduct a research study; potential projects are listed below.
 Teachers will also spend time designing curricular materials to use in their classroom and will share these teaching materials during the program and after they return to their home institution.
 Participants will have weekly seminars focused on nanotechnology from RTNN faculty and industry leaders.
 Join us for an interesting summer learning about advances in research, getting involved in your own study, and thinking about new ways to teach science and engineering.